spaceml-org/M3LEO/README.md

 # M3LEO
+## Decompression
+See decompress.py for details on decompressing the parquet datasets to .tif/.nc.
+You will need to adjust it depending on where you want it to spit out the files.
+This hasn't been tested extensively - it's lifted more or less directly from the script used to do the compression, where it was used to test that everything was compressed correctly.
+It has been placed in here in case anybody is stuck on what to do with the parquet files.

 ## Band Info
 See [Issue 1](https://github.com/spaceml-org/M3LEO/issues/1) for information how to retrieve band information for Sentinel 1 and GUNW.